Introduction

 rustup fails with Windows error 32

-fails with Windows error 32, it may be due to antivirus scanning
+If rustup fails with Windows error 32, it may be due to antivirus scanning

 in the background.
 Disable antivirus scanner and try again.